PJayB/HTTP/README.md

 Disclaimer:

 - I release this without any promises of functionality or warranty.
+- This code is in no way affiliated with or endorsed by Microsoft.
 - I'm happy to be contacted if you have problems with any of this code.

-- This code is in no way affiliated with or endorsed by Microsoft.
+Credits:

+- The Base64 encoding and decoding was taken from http://www.adp-gmbh.ch/win/misc/webserver.html

 WebSocket Handshake Hashing: